► Closest look yet at Rolls-Royce 4x4

 ► It’s huge – more than 5500mm long

-And before we get too carried away with 'High Roller' jokes, our spy photographer reports it was remarkably tidy around the Nordschleife.
+When it was caught testing at the Nurburgring, our spy photographer reports it was remarkably tidy around the Nordschleife.
 'Even if the Rolls-Royce Cullinan is both big and heavy, we have to say that the air suspension looks to be working very well,' he tells us.

 'We have seen smaller and lighter cars with more body roll in the curves than this monster.'